LM317: Voltage regulator

 Vref is the difference in voltage between the OUT pin and the ADJ pin.
 Vref is typically 1.25 V during normal operation.

 Because some quiescent current flows from the adjustment pin of the device, an error term is added:

-To make the output more stable, the device is designed to keep the quiescent current at or below 100µA, making it possible to ignore the error term in nearly all practical cases.
+To make the output more stable, the device is designed to keep the quiescent current at or below 100 μA, making it possible to ignore the error term in nearly all practical cases.

 Current regulator

 The device can be configured to regulate the current to a load, rather than the voltage, by replacing the low-side resistor of the divider with the load itself.
 The output current is that resulting from dropping the reference voltage across the resistor.
 Ideally, this is:

 Accounting for quiescent current, this becomes:

 LM317 can also be used to design various other circuits like 0 V to 30 V regulator circuit, adjustable regulator circuit with improved ripple rejection, precision current limiter circuit, tracking pre-regulator circuit, 1.25 V to 20 V regulator circuit with minimum program current, adjustable multiple on-card regulators with single control, battery charger circuit, 50 mA constant current battery charger circuit, slow turn-on 15 V regulator circuit, ac voltage regulator circuit, current-limited 6 V charger circuit, adjustable 4 V regulator circuit, high-current adjustable regulator circuit and many more.